Disc Golf Awareness

-Very simply, disc golf involves a series of “holes” or, more accurately, baskets each played from a tee.
+Very simply, disc golf involves a series of “holes” or, more accurately, baskets.
+Each is played from a tee, with the distance from tee to basket commonly ranging from about 150' up to 700' or more.
 The tee is usually cement or brick, but sometimes it’s just a rut in the ground.
 The goal is to get a disc in each basket in the fewest throws.
 We use various discs based on the flight path and distance we’re aiming for.
-Usually there are either nine or eighteen baskets in a course.
-Obviously, there are a lot of parallels to ball golf.
+Often there are contours, trees, and other features that shape a hole.
+Like ball golf, courses typically consist of either nine or eighteen baskets.

 The Hammock